magistermaks/fabric/wiki/fabric/rendering/rendering/quaternions.md

-## Queterions
+## Quaternions
 [Back](rendering.md)

-Queterions are used to represent rotation in 3D space, they avoid the [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) problem that can occure when using roll, pitch and yaw.
-Queterions rely on some fairly complicated math, because of that most people treat them as "black-boxes", and use them without understanding the math involved.
+Quaternions are used to represent rotation in 3D space, they avoid the [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock) problem that can occur when using roll, pitch and yaw.
+Quaternions rely on some fairly complicated math, because of that most people treat them as "black-boxes", and use them without understanding the math involved.

 ```java
 // to rotate around the Y axis: